-The Bohr Model Calculator is a tool that can be used to compute the frequency of an electromagnetic wave which is emitted or absorbed at the transition of an electron in an atom.
-In the text below, we explain the principles of Bohr model definition of a hydrogen-like atom.
+The Bohr Model Calculator is a tool that can be used to compute the frequency of an electromagnetic wave that is emitted or absorbed at the transition of an electron in an atom.
+In the text below, we explain the principles of the Bohr model and the definition of a hydrogen-like atom.
 Read on to investigate this theory further and learn about the relationship between frequency and energy.

 Bohr model definition

-- The electron is held in circular orbit around the nucleus by the Coulomb's force.
+- The electron is held in a circular orbit around the nucleus by Coulomb's force.
 You may read more about this in our Coulomb's law calculator.

 - Angular momentum of the orbiting electron is quantized.
 It means that the electron can only have specific energies on its orbital.

-- The electron can orbit without losing energy due to radiating, but only on the certain discrete set of distances from the nucleus.
-Every orbital is associated with specific energy which is called an energy level.
+- The electron can orbit without losing energy due to radiating, but only on a certain discrete set of distances from the nucleus.
+Every orbital is associated with specific energy, which is called an energy level.

 Relationship between frequency and energy in the Bohr model

 You can compute the frequency of an electromagnetic wave emitted or absorbed by an electron with the following Bohr model equation:

 ΔE = E2 - E1 = h × f